HanneAga/smart-journey/README.md

 # Smart Journey

-Smart Journey is a small project built with Next.js to explore modern web application architecture.
+Smart Journey is a small Next.js + React demo project that simulates a ferry search experience with filtering and route suggestions.

-The app simulates a simple ferry booking experience where users can search for routes, filter the results, and get a suggested trip.
-The goal of the project is to experiment with features like the Next.js App Router, server and client components, and building clean, structured frontend code.
+The app simulates a ferry search experience where users can search for routes, filter results, and get a suggested trip.
+The project demonstrates patterns like the Next.js App Router, server and client components, and a clean component-based frontend structure.

 ---